Female doctor talking to elderly female patient

 The seroprevalence of CMV is high in the general population of the United States, but has a greater risk of clinical consequences when the immune system is suppressed, such as during SOT or HSCT.1,3,4

-Nearly 40,000 solid organ transplants were performed in the US in 2020.5 Earlier studies estimate that the incidence of CMV disease ranges from 8-32% in heart, kidney, and liver recipients, and is as high as 75% in lung recipients.6 Risk factors for CMV disease in SOT include serological mismatch, intense immunosuppression, and lung transplant.1,6 D+/R- transplants are associated with the highest risk of CMV disease (19.2% to 31.3%) because seronegative recipients lack cellular and humoral immunity to CMV.7,8,9
+Over 48,000 solid organ transplants were performed in the US in 2024.5 Earlier studies estimate that the incidence of CMV disease ranges from 8-32% in heart, kidney, and liver recipients, and is as high as 75% in lung recipients.6 Risk factors for CMV disease in SOT include serological mismatch, intense immunosuppression, and lung transplant.1,6 D+/R- transplants are associated with the highest risk of CMV disease (19.2% to 31.3%) because seronegative recipients lack cellular and humoral immunity to CMV.7,8,9

 Pathophysiology